-Staff recommends that the Board approve the motion to extend the contract for a year trying option A.
+Staff recommends that the Board approve the motion to extend the contract for a year, trying option A. The Committee unanimously recommended forwarding the motion to the full Board for its consideration.

 - A. History of Program

 - B. Home Service Program Statistics

 - C. Contract Amendment